pingcap/docs-dm/en/task-configuration-guide.md

 > **Note:**
 >
-> If you need to migrate sharding DDL statements in a shard merge scenario, you **must** explicitly configure the `shard-mode` field.
+> - If you need to migrate sharding DDL statements in a shard merge scenario, you **must** explicitly configure the `shard-mode` field.
 Otherwise, **DO NOT** configure `shard-mode` at all.
 >
-> Migrating sharding DDL statements is likely to cause many issues.
-Make sure you understand the principles and restriction of DM migrating DDL statements before using this feature, and you **must** use this feature with caution.
+> - Migrating sharding DDL statements is likely to cause many issues.
+Make sure you understand the principles and restrictions of DM migrating DDL statements before using this feature, and you **must** use this feature with caution.

 The following example shows how to configure the task as a shard merge task: